helencordova12/hiremeanywhere-project/README.md

 ✨What's next for Hire Me Anywhere✨

 ✨Built With✨
-We used Visual Studio Code to write out HTML/CSS files.
+We used Visual Studio Code to write our HTML/CSS files.